 One of the most common enquiries received by dentists in Singapore is about the cost of Invisalign treatment.

 This post contains the most up-to-date information you are looking for with regards to the price of Invisalign treatment in 2020, and what factors affect the price.
 After all, some dental clinics charge $4500, while others charge up to $9500, so I'm sure you want to find out why!

-Point 8 also summarises all your clear aligner alternatives in Singapore, and how much they cost.
+I will also summarise all your clear aligner alternatives in Singapore, and how much they cost.

 1. How much does Invisalign cost in Singapore?